balOS/quartz/content/Q- What are powerful interfaces for entering information into a discourse graph.md

 ---
-title: "Q- What are powerful interfaces for entering information into a discourse graph"
+title: Q- What are powerful interfaces for entering information into a discourse graph
+tags: question
 ---